Tā mātou huarahi whakawhitinga

 As we grow and establish ourselves, our Work Plan is used to group key activities, identify interdependencies, and ensure a connected and collaborative approach that is aligned to our Council priorities and Te Pūkenga outcomes.

 It supports us to take a methodical approach to the scale of the challenge ahead, with key milestones to ensure we meet the deadlines ahead of us.
 Our work plan is a living document that evolves as we do to ensure we are continuously aligning our mahi with the pace of change in the organisation and indeed our network.

-Our work plan includes six programmes of work.
-Included below is an overview of the projects within each programme that we are working on to reach Horizon 1 – 1 January 2023.
+Our Work Plan includes six programmes of work.
+Included below is an overview of the projects within each programme that we are working on to reach Horizon 1 – December 2023.